The COVID-19 Pandemic Project

 More specifically, the COVID-19 Pandemic Project is an experiment that engages with fellow citizens and relevant stakeholders to achieve the following.

-By April 2021, public health-driven considerations are driving the response to the COVID-19 Pandemic related then political consideration.
+By August 2021, public health-driven considerations are driving the response to the COVID-19 Pandemic-related then political consideration.

-By March 2021 a treatment, as well as prevention for the virus (Vaccines) , is available to all individuals who have access to affordable, evidence-based treatment.
+By July 2021 a treatment, as well as prevention for the virus (Vaccines), is available to all individuals who have access to affordable, evidence-based treatment.

 The psychological, economic, social, political challenges associated with the COVID-19 Pandemic are recognized and their impact is addressed on all levels of culture, institutions, government.